Browse by topic:

 Where to Find Your LIBOR and What to do About It

 When LIBOR ceases to exist, state and local governments need to be sure that their exposure to the reference rate is also gone.
 Where can you find your exposure?
 And when you find it, what should you do about it?
-This panel will discuss the tax and accounting methods to address eliminating LIBOR in your financial contracts and other places that LIBOR may currently be used.
+This panel will discuss considerations for issuers as you seek to eliminate LIBOR in your financial contracts and other places that LIBOR may currently be used.

 Leveraging Technology to Help with Essential Treasury Functions